VemuriHaritha/cdn-maintenance-toggle/README.md

 ## Customization

-The HTML template `lfx-maintenance.html` is provided as an example of an outage page used by the Linux Foundation for LFX Platform maintanance.
-Remove any Linux Foundation / LFX branding before using this with any other sites.
+The HTML template `lfx-maintenance.html` is used to display a maintainance message when CDN servers are disabled.
+It provided as an example of an outage page used by the Linux Foundation for LFX Platform maintanance.
+Remove any
+Linux Foundation / LFX branding before using this with any other sites.